Lemon Sponge Cake

 Instructions

 Preheat the oven to 325.
-Prepare a jelly roll pan by cutting a parchment paper to fit the bottom of the pan ONLY.
-Do NOT grease the pan in any way.
+Prepare an 18x13x1 inch half sheet jelly roll pan by cutting a parchment paper to fit the bottom of the pan ONLY.
+Do NOT grease the pan in any way. (if your jelly roll pan is smaller, you may need to prepare additional pans to hold the extra batter)

 Mix the flour, baking powder and salt together in a medium bowl.